earthcube/geocodes/docs/production/creatingProductionConfigs.md

 note there a only a few files.

-### edit the local config for the configuration
+### Edit the local config for the configuration

 You will need to change the localConfig.yaml
-??? note `nano configs/ci/localConfig.yaml`
+??? note "`nano configs/ci/localConfig.yaml`"
     ```yaml
     ---
     minio: